As you set out to create a household budget, you will likely come across the terms FIXED and VARIABLE expenses.

 Making Your Budget Work For You

-At the end of the day, it is important to remember that a household budget should be tailored specifically to your family and your family’s goals.
+At the end of the day, it is essential to remember that a household budget should be tailored specifically to your family and your family’s goals.

 Take time to look over your budget each month and continue to tweak it until it is working nicely for you.

-This may include lowering or entirely cutting out expenses in order to make sure funds are available.
+This may include lowering or entirely cutting out expenses to ensure funds are available.

 In this course, I will walk you through each step and even give you some free tools to help along the way.